Avocodeo/docs/docs/backlogs/README.md

 - Graph stats in the application

 #### Completed
+- Grocery List
+  - A user will be able to create a grocery list of items that when filled will be updated in the inventory database table
+  - The system will automate the creation of a grocery list from the tolerances set in the inventory.
+  - The system will let users know what meals can be created depending on the current inventory

 - Add documentation for api endpoints (ie. GET request to api/ingredients)
 - More documentation for creating a management page
 - Adding admin permissions (gate level permissions to application)